In order to implement analytics for telecom industry purposes, it is important to create synergy between three elements – people, processes and tools.

 It sounds like a lot of work, but taking this step by step approach can yield substantial benefits.

-Why are data so important for successful digitalization of telecoms?
+Why is the telecom data usage so important for successful digitalization?

 At the same time, careful monitoring means processes can be fine-tuned.
 This clearly has an impact on CAPEX, because it allows operators to maintain their systems at the optimal level while planning and implementing upgrades with the benefit of a multi-dimensional view of technological and business operations and full understanding of customer requirements.